OCA/project/project_timesheet_time_control/README.rst

 You can access via timesheets:

 #.
-Go to Timesheets > Time Tracking > Activities.
+Go to Timesheets > My Timesheet > Detailed Activities.
 #.
 Create a new record.
 #.
 You will see now that the "Date" field contains also time information.
 #.
-If you don't select any "Analytic account/project", you will be able to
+If you don't select any "project", you will be able to select any "task",
-   select any task, opened or not.
+   opened or not.
 #.
-Selecting a task, the corresponding analytic account/project is filled.
+Selecting a "task", the corresponding "project" is filled.
 #.
-Selecting an analytic account/project, tasks are filtered for only allow
+Selecting a "project", tasks are filtered for only allow
    to select opened tasks for that project.
 Remember that an opened task is a task whose stage doesn't have "Closed" mark checked.
 #.
 At the end of the line, you will see an icon of a cross inside a circle.